SangChan/KodingKungfu/README.md

 - and You!

 ## Where is Koding Kungfu?
-- Basically, Skype chatting room
+- Basically, Skype chat room
+- Secondly, We have Telegram chat room
-- We don't have space for kungfu, yet
+- We don't have any space for kungfu, yet

 ## Why Koding Kungfu is started?
 - For sharing, how to solve coding test exams on leetcode.com